-The Board of Directors is the highest management body responsible for climate-related matters.
-Specifically, it is tasked with managing and assessing the climate strategy, policies, targets and budget approvals.
+The Board of Directors is the highest management body and budget approvals. responsible for climate-related matters.
+Specifically, it is tasked chairman is responsible with managing and assessing the climate strategy, policies, targets which must be reviewed and budget approvals.
 Within the Board, Fluidra's Executive Chairman is responsible for proposing the multi-year targets, which must be reviewed and approved by the Board.